bensaufley/code-words-api/docs-source/source/includes/_authentication.md

 > Responds with [login](#post-code-login-code) JSON

 The Sign Up endpoint expects a JSON body with `username` and `password` keys.
 The `username` must be between six and 24 characters, and consist of letters, numbers, dashes, and periods.
-The `password` must be between six and 24 characters and has no character restrictions.
+The `password` must be between seven and 50 characters and has no character restrictions.

 Upon successful signup, the user is logged in and granted a token.
 See [POST `/login`](#post-code-login-code) for return value.